Military and veterans at ASU

 Check out these steps for getting your benefits started.

-For additional assistance, contact ASU’s veteran and military admissions specialist.
+For additional assistance, contact ASU’s veteran and military admission specialist.

 Pat Tillman Veterans Center